comms-id/policies/README.md

 This package is published to **GitHub Packages** (not public npm registry).
 You must configure authentication:

-**Note:** The environment variable is called `NPM_TOKEN` for historical reasons, but it's actually your GitHub Personal Access Token.

 ### 1. Create Personal Access Token

 Create a GitHub Personal Access Token with `read:packages` scope: